nickayson/nickayson/README.md

 - Currently in my 3rd year of Computer Science at Cal State Fullerton and have a 3.559 GPA
 - Estimated to Graduate in May 2023

-- Starting Personal Projects In Winter!
+- Starting more personal projects in Winter 2022!

 -![grab-landing-page](https://github.com/nickayson/nickayson/blob/main/download.jpg)